Financial-Times/o-forms/MIGRATION.md

 |  └——————————————————————————————————┘  |
 └————————————————————————————————————————┘
 ```
-The root `o-forms` is no longer used.
-Instead, there are modifiers for each type of container illustrated above, and some modifiers that only work for specific inputs:
+The root `o-forms` class is no longer used.
+Instead, there are modifiers for each type of container (field, title, input) illustrated above, and some modifiers that only work for specific inputs:
 - Field container modifiers:
 	- `.o-forms-field--optional`
 	- `.o-forms-field--inline`